thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

  * `compute_opti_rev_order` if `False`, won't compute optimal review order and will set `to_anki` to False.
 Default to `True`.
  * `check_database` at the end of execution, ask anki to check the database or not.
 Default is `False`.

- * `task` can be "filter_due_cards", "bury_excess_learning_cards", "bury_excess_review_cards" or "index".
+ * `task` can be "filter_review_cards", "bury_excess_learning_cards", "bury_excess_review_cards" or "index".
 Respectively to create a filtered deck with the cards, or bury only the similar learning cards (among other learning cards), or bury only the similar cards in review (among other review cards), or to add all the fastText vectors in the cache file (to speed up later runs).
-Default is "`filter_due_cards`".
+Default is "`filter_review_cards`".

  * `vectorizer` can be either "TFIDF" or "fastText".
 Default is "TFIDF".
  * `fastText_dim` number of dimensions to keep after doing a UMAP reduction.
 This can speed up the computation somewhat, but with reduced precision.
 And computing the UMAP projection is in itself an additional slow step.
 Default is `None`.
 The original number of dimension is 300.